irvingvasquez/practicas_pytorch/README.md

 7. That's it!

-Now all of the `visionpt` libraries are available to you.
+Now all of the `pptorch` libraries are available to you.
 Assuming you're environment is still activated, you can navigate to the Exercises repo and start looking at the notebooks:

 ```
 cd